aaronanderson/quarkus-multitenancy/README.md

 1. Create an [Tenant Loader](runtime/src/main/java/io/github/aaronanderson/quarkus/multitenancy/runtime/TenantLoader.java) implementation that will retrieve individual tenant configuration details based on the resolved tenant ID.

 1. Review and run the [example appliation](example) for insight on how to setup tenant routing and utilize the @TenantScope CDI scope.
+Login with any user ID/password combination as authentication is not enforced.